Seamless Transitions: Mastering the Community College to University Transfer Process

 • Lower-division electives – These classes may pertain to your major or focus, or they may be general electives that fulfill institutional requirements, such as a language or cultural class.

-• Classes that are related to your major – You should also take classes that will prepare you for your major once you transfer to a four-year institution.
-This not only cements your interest in your major but also demonstrates to the university that you are serious about your interests, as well as have an ability to succeed in the subject matter.
+• Classes related to your major – You should also take courses that will prepare you for your major once you transfer to a four-year institution.
+This not only cements your interest in your major but also demonstrates to the university that you are serious about your interests and can succeed in the subject matter.

-This video offers more tips on transferring from a community college to a 4-year college.
+This video offers more tips on transferring from a community to a 4-year college.

 Step 4: Review articulation agreements between four-year institutions and your community college

-It is important to stay updated on the changes to the articulation agreements, as they can vary between quarters and semesters.
+It is essential to stay updated on the changes to the articulation agreements, as they can vary between quarters and semesters.
 It is highly advised that you speak to your counselor to obtain these updated articulation agreements, and you may be able to find the information online.
-For example, if you are attending a community college in California and considering transferring to a UC institution, then www.assist.org specifically helps you determine which of your classes will transfer to UC credits.
+For example, suppose you are attending a community college in California and considering transferring to a UC institution.
+In that case, www.assist.org helps you explicitly determine which of your classes will transfer to UC credits.

 The key to successfully transferring from a community college to a four-year institution is planning!
-The earlier you plan, and the more you empower yourself with knowledge regarding the transfer and credits process, the more likely you will gain admissions to the university of your choice – and have all of your classes obtain maximum credits too.
+The earlier you plan, and the more you empower yourself with knowledge regarding the transfer and credits process, the more likely you will gain admission to the university of your choice – and have all of your classes obtain maximum credits, too.

 Additional Resources [+]